-- The altitude of the aircraft will stay zero during the entire situation. - The pitch angle while aborting a takeoff should be around 7 degrees.
+- The altitude of the aircraft will stay zero during the entire situation. - The master arm switch should stay in the OFF position during the entire situation. - The pitch angle while aborting a takeoff should be around 7 degrees. - When the pilot looks at the DED it should display the F-ACK page.